carlosbravoa/Coral-TPU/README.md

 Examples for playing with the [coral edge TPU accelerator](https://coral.withgoogle.com/tutorials/accelerator/).

+**Update July 2019.
+It works smoothly in Raspberry pi4.
+There is a small modification needed in the edgeTPU installation script and steps needed**

 These examples are a demonstration for object recognition and image classification in real time, using CORAL EDGE TPU, using a coninuous streaming from a camera (different from the base examples, where they just classify static images) and drawing the results in realtime on the screen.

 These examples run both on Linux PC and Raspberry-pi (there is an example that runs with raspberry pi camera only.
 See below)